jcslm001/murty.io/content/04-resume/resume.md

 - __Lead Developer: Siteflex Classic__ *[Solutions Outsourced](http://solutionsoutsourced.com.au) &mdash; Sep 2009 - Dec 2014* I worked in various back-end & front-end development, client support and product training roles at Solutions Outsourced related to their CMS and SMS/email marketing platform called Siteflex.
 This included working directly with clients on website development projects, creation of a Siteflex training system and most recently leading development on Siteflex Classic.
 - __Field Assistant__ *[PBA Surveyors](http://pbasurvey.com.au/) &mdash; Apr 2004 - Sep 2009* I worked with a team of Cadastral and Construction Surveyors around Sydney.
 I also developed their company website in my free time.

-### Experience
+### Projects

-- __Developer and Creator__ *[UpcomingTasks](https://upcomingtasks.com/) &mdash; Sep 2012 - present* In created a free open-source responsive Basecamp client called UpcomingTasks to easily manage tasks on smaller devices.
+- __Developer and Creator__ *[UpcomingTasks](https://upcomingtasks.com/) &mdash; Sep 2012 - present* I created a free open-source responsive Basecamp client called UpcomingTasks to easily manage tasks on smaller devices.
 It uses the Basecamp API to interface with Basecamp tasks and projects.
-As of December 2014, the system has around 600 active users.
+As of September 2015, the system has around 1000 active users.

 ### Reference